dennis-best/jq-selected/README.md

 You can also specify a parent selector to limit the scope of the selected item.

-And finally, you can choose an alternate element to add/remove the toggle classes.
+And finally, you can choose an alternate class (closest parent element) to add/remove the toggle classes instead of the clicked item.

     $(".foo").selected({
-       targetEl: '.baz'
+       targetClass: '.baz'
     });